wangzhecheng/GridMapping/README.md

 ```

 #### Step 6: Pole detection and CAM generation
-This script is for running the pole detetor on downloaded street view images.
+This script is for running the pole detetor on street view images.
 Classification results and CAMs are generated and saved:
 ```
 $ python 6_predict_pole_CAM_pytorch.py
 ```